qualisys/paf-documentation/README.md

 Each measurement is opened separately, the script is executed and then the measurement is closed.
 The script is selected using the `Filename` property.
 Measurements are selected using `Measurements` and `Exclude` properties.
-Run script has the following properties:
+``NOTE: Saving measurements is not supported when using QSI in QTM 2024.3`` Run script has the following properties:
 - **Filename**: Required.
 The path and name of the input file.
 It uses the ``Templates`` directory of the project as a base when the path is relative.
 - **Measurements**: Optional.
 Selected measurements.
 See: [Overview of analyses](#overview-of-analyses)